MalikShujaatAli/CppEssentials/Strings/README.md

 Replace `program_name` with the actual name of the program file you wish to compile and run.

 ## Contributions
 Contributions are welcome!
 If you have additional examples or improvements, please feel free to submit a pull request.
-Ensure that your code follows the existing style and includes comments where necessary to explain key concepts.
+Ensure that your code follows the existing style and includes comments where necessary to explain key concepts..